VirtoCommerce/vc-module-event-bus/docs/index.md

 ]
 ```

-## Destination providers
+## Destination Providers

 ### Azure Event Grid Provider

 #### Overview

-[Azure Event Grid](https://azure.microsoft.com/en-us/services/event-grid/) can be used to push messages to Azure Functions, HTTP endpoints (webhooks), and several other Azure tools.
+[Azure Event Grid](https://azure.microsoft.com/en-us/services/event-grid/) can be used to push messages to Azure Functions, HTTP endpoints (webhooks), and some other Azure tools.

-Azure Event Grid supports CloudEvents 1.0.
-And Azure Event Grid client library also supports sending/receiving events in the form of CloudEvents.
+Azure Event Grid supports CloudEvents 1.0, while the Azure Event Grid client library also supports sending and receiving events in the form of CloudEvents.

-The event bus module contains ready to use Azure Event Grid provider.
-To connect to it, you need to define provider connection with provider name "AzureEventGrid" and fill connection options data structure (ConnectionOptionsSerialized field) with the value like:
+The Event Bus module contains Azure Event Grid provider, which is ready to use.
+To connect to it, you need to define the provider connection with the `AzureEventGrid` provider name, and fill connection option data structure (the `ConnectionOptionsSerialized` field) with the following value:

 ```json
 {